1995parham-learning/1995parham-learning.github.io/content/Database/Postgresql.md

 | Serializable     | Not possible           | Not possible       | Not possible           | Not possible          |

 In PostgreSQL, you can request any of the four standard transaction isolation levels, but internally only three distinct isolation levels are implemented, i.e., PostgreSQL's Read Uncommitted mode behaves like Read Committed.
 This is because it is the only sensible way to map the standard isolation levels to PostgreSQL's multiversion concurrency control architecture.

+_Read Committed_ is the default isolation level in PostgreSQL.
+When a transaction uses this isolation level, a `SELECT` query (without a `FOR UPDATE/SHARE` clause) sees only data committed before the query began; it never sees either uncommitted data or changes committed by concurrent transactions during the query's execution.